usmaanalii/javascript/JavaScript30/analysis.md

 ### ParseFloat

 Numbers are extracted from HTML elements in this project, but they are stored as strings.
-Using this method you can convert them to their natural 'type'.
+Using this method you can convert them to the numeric `type`.
+This is useful for performing mathematical operations on them.
-This will allow math functions to be applied to them.

 ``` javascript
 const [mins, secs] = timeCode.split(':').map(parseFloat);